 Why This Recipe Works

-As I stated earlier, this cornbread dressing is very moist and flavorful.
+As I stated earlier, this Southern cornbread dressing is very moist and flavorful.
 That means there's no need to drown it in gravy, but this Southern gal won't judge if you do.
-It is THE ONE holiday side dish that everyone in my family always looks forward to.
-Heck, even the Northerners might like this version!
+It is the one holiday side dish that everyone in my family always looks forward to.

 (see recipe card for complete details)